-The highest risk areas in our operations are our cleaning and vineyard employees and labour hire workers, and migrant workers who are employed under visa conditions in our hospitality and horticulture teams.
-We mitigate the risks that can arise in these operational areas by ensuring our employee onboarding process and employment policies include checks and balances relating to visa conditions and undertaking ongoing checks to ensure the right of employees to work in Australia.
-Our contracting process for labour hire operators includes licence due diligence, regular reporting and key performance indicator checks.
+The highest known risk areas in our operations are our cleaning and vineyard employees and labour hire workers, and migrant workers who are employed under visa conditions in our hospitality and horticulture teams.
+We mitigate the risks that can arise in these operational areas by auditing our employee onboarding process and employment policies to ensure checks and balances relating to visa conditions and by undertaking ongoing checks to ensure the right of employees to work in Australia.
+We also maintain and support an internal recruitment team which is considered better for risk management in employment practices than relying on labour hire or recruitment agencies.
+Our contracting process for labour hire operators, when needed, includes licence due diligence, regular reporting and key performance indicator checks.

-Our employment policies reinforce a work environment that respects human rights and is free from unlawful discrimination and harassment:
+Our employment policies reinforce a work environment that respects human rights and is free from unlawful discrimination and harassment, including: